TS3Tools/zabbix-teamspeak-template/README.md

 ## Requirements

-- Zabbix server (version 5.0 or newer)
+- Zabbix server (version 5.0 or 5.2)
 - Linux based TeamSpeak server (version 3.0 or newer)
 - Linux package `sudo` on the Linux host, where the TeamSpeak server is running on